jmark99/heron-examples/README.md

 	* [The Heron Streamlet API for Java](https://apache.github.io/incubator-heron/docs/developers/java/streamlet-api/)
 	* [The Heron Streamlet API](https://apache.github.io/incubator-heron/docs/concepts/streamlet-api/)

-These were created during my work to implement acking for Streamlet ATLEAST_ONCE topologies.
+These were created during work to implement acking for Streamlet ATLEAST_ONCE topologies.

 They are meant to be run against a modified version of the 0.20.x line of Heron.
 This modified version is the [streamlet-acks](https://github.com/jmark99/incubator-heron/tree/streamlet-acks) branch of my Heron fork and can be cloned or downloaded at this [link](https://github.com/jmark99/incubator-heron/tree/streamlet-acks).